atinm/spotify-auth-server/README.md

-Export the `SPOTIFY_ID` and `SPOTIFY_SECRET` environment variables set to the client id and client secret you created above at application registration to make them available to the program (or you can use the configration file `config.json` to save it as described under the Configuration section):
+Export the `SPOTIFY_ID` and `SPOTIFY_SECRET` environment variables set to the client id and client secret you created above at application registration to make them available to the program (or you can use the configration file `config.json` to save it as described under the Configuration section).

+The server uses HTTPS, therefore you need to provide a cert.pem and key.pem for it to work.
+You can generate these using the generate_cert program in crypto/tls.

     go get github.com/atinm/spotify-auth-server
     go build